lstevison/great-ape-recombination/README.txt

 The files in this repository are part of the GARMaps project (GAR = Great Ape Recombination Maps).
+To cite this repository, use: http://dx.doi.org/10.5281/zenodo.13975

 1. Rate estimation Pipeline